University - the best of times or the worst of times?

 A recent study by University of Southampton found that debt is strongly linked with mental health problems.
 University students completing their degree now often have upwards of £30,000 of debt and are unlikely to pay it off.

-It is clear young people have a lot to handle during their student years, and experience a lot of firsts, which is why protecting young people's mental health is vital and universities have a responsibility to provide for this.
-By offering on site options and securing fast access to mental health treatments they can begin tackling the growing problem amongst students.
+It is clear that young people have a lot to handle during their student years, and experience a lot of firsts, which is why protecting students' mental health is vital; universities have a responsibility to provide this.
+By offering on-site options and securing fast access to mental health treatment, they can begin tackling the growing problem amongst students.
 Priory's Wellbeing Centres also offer rapid access to effective treatment for a range of mental health problems, including depression and anxiety, and are conveniently placed in city centres where students can easily reach them.

-In creating simple, fast and effective pathways to mental health treatments and therapies, but also ensuring students are aware of how to seek help, we can combat the rising problem amongst the student population.
-In 2014 figures showed suicides amongst students had reached a 10-year-high.
+In creating simple, fast and effective pathways to mental health treatment and therapy, but also ensuring that students are aware of how to seek help, we can combat the rising problem amongst the student population.
+In 2014, figures showed suicides amongst students had reached a 10-year high.
 It's time to tackle the issues among a vulnerable section of our society.